mitranim/posterus/readme.md

     losers be canceled.
 See the [timeout race example](#1-race-against-timeout).

   * Since `0.3.0`, Posterus diverged even more by defining cancelation as, more or less, "settling with error".
-It takes the view that user code must always terminate.
+It takes the view that downstream code must always run in order to terminate as intended.

 ---